BRajkumar041992/ExTEMPO/README.md

 - the mode amplitude vs radial order for one MC realisation,
 - the echelle diagram for one MC realisation,
 - the synthetic time series generated from ADDG3 for one MC realisation,
-- The RMS amplitude plot with each realisation, the mean realisation, and the initial and estimated nu_max.
+- The RMS amplitude plot with each realisation, the mean realisation, and the estimated nu_max.

 Each plot can be toggled on or off, and the user can define which MC realisation they would like to plot.